WHEN MUST A REQUEST BE FILED

 What if the records are held by another organization that is affiliated with the University of Arizona?

-Certain University affiliates, such as the UA Foundation, the University Medical Center, and University Physicians Healthcare, are not part of the University of Arizona, and may not be subject to the public records law.
+Certain University affiliates, such as the UA Foundation, the University Medical Center, and University of Arizona Health Network, are not part of the University of Arizona, and may not be subject to the public records law.
 Document requests should be made directly to those units.